Environmental Issues in Pre-Modern China

 Zhu Shiguang 朱士光.
 “Qingdai shengtai huanjing yanjiu chulun” (清代生态环境研究刍论).
 Shaanxi Shifan Daxue Xuebao 陕西师范大学学报 1 (January 2007): 51–54.

 Survey of environmental literature on the Qing dynasty.
-Concludes existing Chinese language work remains underdeveloped, while providing an important literature review.
+Concludes that existing Chinese language work remains underdeveloped, while providing an important literature review.
 Limitations noted include shortage of studies, and excessive geographical focus on the lower Yangtze delta and the northwest, as well as on agriculture.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.